Paris Travel Guide: Insider Tips from a Real Parisian

 - Safety Tips: Like any major city, be aware of pickpockets, especially in crowded areas.
 Keep your belongings secure and avoid engaging with street scammers.

-- Cultural Etiquette: A simple “Bonjour” when entering a shop or restaurant goes a long way in Parisian etiquette.
+- Cultural Etiquette: In Parisian etiquette, a simple “Bonjour” goes a long way when entering a shop.

 Hidden Gems to Discover